-- My F1 Visa expired, but my I-20 is valid and I am enrolled.
+- My F1 Visa expired, but my I-20 is valid, and I am enrolled.
 Is my F1 status valid?

-What is US Visa?
+What is a US Visa?

-In general, Visa is basically an entry document that you need to show when you enter any country.
-In terms of US visa, it is a piece of paper glued in your passport by the US Consulate Office, with your name and details like the type of US visa, expiry date, photo, etc.
+In general, a visa is an entry document that you need to show when you enter any country.
+In terms of a US visa, it is a piece of paper(foil) glued in your passport by the US Consulate Office, with your name and details like the type of US visa, expiry date, photo, etc.

 How do you get US Visa?
 F1, H1B, L1 Visas?

-To get US Visa, you will need to apply for it in your home country at any US Consulate General offices or if you are in US and expiring, you can visit to other countries by crossing border.
-You will need to carry all the supporting documents for a visa interview based on the type of visa you are applying it.
-It could include documents sent by your employer for H1B or L1 visa, documents sent by school in America for F1 or J1 visa, your personal documents related to your financial status and eligibility, etc.
+When you for getting a US Visa stamping, you will need to carry all the supporting documents for a visa interview based on the type of visa you are applying it.
+US Visa stamping documents include documents sent by your employer for H1B or L1 visa, documents sent by the school in America for F1 or J1 visa, your personal documents related to your financial status and eligibility, etc.

 What is ‘Status’ or Lawful immigration Status mean in US Immigration ?

-When you enter America by showing your valid US Visa in passport and other documents, as needed, the CBP officer at Port of entry stamps your passport and I-94( if by sea or air no physical I-94 card) with Admission Stamp and annotation indicating your Immigration Status in US and Validity of the same.
+When you enter America by showing your valid US Visa in your passport at the US port of entry, the CBP officer at the port of entry stamps your passport and issues I-94( if by sea or air no physical I-94 card) with an admission Stamp and annotation indicating your immigration “Status” in the US and the validity of the same.
 So, “status” (in the context of immigration) is nothing but the type of visa you are allowed to stay in the US and until what date you can stay in the US on that particular visa type.

 What is maintaining your ‘Visa Status’ or ‘Status’ in US mean ?

 Now that we know these terms, let’s look a the differences.

 Yes, your status is valid, provided you are maintaining your immigration status.
 Your F1 Visa stamp in your passport is only good to enter America.
 Its significance ends there, you do not have to worry about the expiry of the F1 visa.
 It only plays role, if you would like to re-enter America after traveling to your home country for vacation or holidays.